 2. Write a list

 If you find your mind tends to whirr as soon as you switch off the light, racing through all the things you have to get done tomorrow, this tip is for you.
 Scientists have found that spending 5 minutes writing a to-do list before bed can help people fall asleep faster.
 They think that writing down these tasks mentally ‘offloads’ them; you know they are safely on the list, and you won’t forget them, so it’s easier for your mind to let go of them, and let you fall asleep. [iii]

 Mindfulness comes in many forms, but in simple terms, it is a practice where you focus on the present moment.
 This can be through a guided meditation, whilst going for a walk, or even doing some colouring.
 The important thing is to allow thoughts to come and go without getting caught up in them.
 A wide range of studies have suggested that you can reduce stress with mindfulness and it may also improve sleep quality, so it can be a great addition to a wind down routine[iv][v][vi][vii].
 If you’d like to introduce it to your students we’ve shared some great free resources on mindfulness for teenagers, in our resources for PSHE in secondary schools.

-While none of these tips are a golden bullet, they just might help you build a better relationship with sleep, and drop off a bit more easily.
+While none of these tips are a silver bullet, they just might help you build a better relationship with sleep, and drop off a bit more easily.
 We now know how stress affects your brain, and these techniques can be a great way to calm yourself and prepare for a good night’s sleep.
 So why not share them with your colleagues or students?
 And for more on mental wellbeing in schools see our post about how to talk to kids about mental health.